 In St Ives we are used to the increase in the number of people in the Summer months, and over the years we have adapted our service to manage this increase in demand.
-But this year things are a bit different.
-The need to provide social distancing, wearing PPE and extra cleaning has significantly impacted on the number of patients we can see in a day.
+This summer things are a bit different due Staff shortages, the increase in COVID numbers and the need to continue wearing PPE significantly impacts the number of patients we can see in a day.

-To manage this demand the Kernow Clinical Commissioning Group has recommended that if you are not a registered patient of the Stennack Surgery that you should initially contact either your own GP surgery or NHS 111 (by calling 111 or clicking https://111.nhs.uk).
-This walk through should give some ideas on how to manage a health problem whilst here on holiday.
+If you are not a registered patient of the Stennack Surgery that you should initially contact either your own GP surgery or NHS 111 - by calling 111 or clicking https://111.nhs.uk This has been recommended and agreed by the Kernow Clinical Comissioning group.

 - Health Emergency - dial 999

 - Minor illness - (Conjuctivits, Cystitis, minor infection, joint problem, women's health problem, rash) - follow Option 1, Option 2 or Option 3 below

 - Minor injury (cut, sprain, sea gull bite).
 Call NHS 111 first who will triage and direct you appropriately to the most appropriate place, this may include the Stennack Surgery